 They are completely different to traditional steam vaporisers, which had no air purifier, and created heat and condensation, as they use a lot of water and steam to operate.
 The technology has now improved, and the safe, sustainable way to purify your home is with ultrasonic technology.

-With smoke haze and dust in the air, compact ultrasonic vaporisers like the Aroma Snooze or Aroma Bloom are an affordable, stylish way to purify the air in your home.
-And a free Breathe oil is currently available on selected colours.
-Click the link for all the details.
+With smoke haze and dust in the air, compact ultrasonic vaporisers like HUSH are an affordable, stylish way to purify the air in your home.
+And a free 100% Organic oil is currently available.

 Cheaper ultrasonic vaporisers and air purifiers have a short run time, and a small mist dispersal range.
 Expensive air purifiers are large, bulky machines and can cost over $600, with filters that need changing on a regular basis.
 Our range of ultrasonic vaporisers combine function, style and value.
 Right now, $5 from every vaporiser sold goes to the Red Cross Bushfire Appeal.
 We will keep our customers updated via Instagram stories as the bushfire crisis worsens.